kawilliams/kawilliams.github.io/teaching/hci/hci.markdown

 * Design Documentation: [here](/teaching/hci/design-doc)
 * Discussion/Questions: Slack (contact Dr. Williams if you have not received the Slack link)
 * Office Hours: Tuesday and Thursday from 9:00-11:00 AM and 1:00-3:00 PM, and by appointment.

+# Prerequisites and Major/Minor Requirements
+*Prerequisite*: CSC 221 - Data Structures.
+This course is **required** (no exceptions).

+*Major/Minor requirements*
+* CSC -- satisfies the major and minor Applications elective requirement
+* DIG -- satisifies the major and minor Production, Methodology, Practice Courses elective requirement.

 # Learning Objectives
 *Adapted from Emily Wall (Emory).*